Reducing Diabetes Distress and A1C – An Exciting Virtual Study for Type 1 Diabetes

 Diabetes type: Type 1

 What the trial is testing: This study will test three different approaches to improve A1C levels and reduce diabetes distress.
-All three programs include at least one in-person group meeting run by a leading diabetes psychologist, followed by ongoing personal contact with diabetes specialists (phone, video chat).
+All three programs include online video video groups run by a leading diabetes psychologist, followed by ongoing personal contact with diabetes specialists (phone, video chat).
+In response to COVID-19 there will be no face to face meetings.
 Depending on the program, there will be more focus on targeting diabetes distress and emotions, more focus on blood glucose management skills, or a blend of the two.
 All three approaches have shown they are effective at reducing diabetes distress; however, this large, NIH-funded study has consolidated and enhanced the strategies, aiming to increase the effect.

 What the trial is measuring: This trial is measuring the change in self-reported diabetes distress from study start to 12 months; and change in A1C from study start to 12 months.
-The in-person component is just one or two meetings – most of the study takes place remotely.
+The study is entirely virtual (online video groups and personal phone calls).

 Why is this new/important?
 Diabetes distress refers to the often-unrecognized worries, concerns, and fears associated with managing diabetes.
 High diabetes distress is characterized by frustration, feeling overwhelmed, and feeling hopeless and discouraged by the constant demands of the disease.
 Distinct from depression, diabetes distress is prevalent in a sizeable percentage of people with type 1 diabetes at any given time.
 It has been linked to challenges in managing blood sugars, difficulty taking medication as prescribed, and lower quality of life.
 Recent research on reducing diabetes distress is promising – interventions are effective over time.